scholarslab/scholarslab.github.io/collections/_posts/2025-10-28-filling-the-cup-of-each-writing-phase.md

 How did you write yours?

 In my experience, students struggle to maintain a sense of progress while writing their dissertations.
-Those perfectionist tendencies that got them so far in life can cause real problems when working on a two-hundred page document.
+Those perfectionist tendencies that got them so far in life can cause real problems when working on a two-hundred-page document.
 I had a very careful process for my dissertation writing and for managing those frustrations.
 Process can be one of the things that saves us from the tyranny and the blank page, so I thought I would share two things that students seem to find inspiring: how I wrote my dissertation and how I go about writing now.

 ## My dissertation process